 What has this got to do with the UK market you may wonder?
 Well for those of you with active Kraft shares, the share registrars will likely keep you up to date with developments as the details of the merger are agreed upon and the process progresses.
 However, there are still a large number of UK individuals who do not realise that they too hold shares in Kraft, or entitled to shares in Kraft, due to investments in Cadbury’s –Schweppes.

-The Kraft and Heinz merger: UK shareholders
+The Kraft and Heinz merger: Implications on UK shareholders

 Cadbury’s-Schweppes shares were for many years a popular stock to invest in, with Cadbury being a continuous constituent of the FTSE 100 from the index’s creation in 1984 until Cadbury was bought by Kraft Foods in 2010.